CyberBax/cyberbax.github-io/_posts/CISSP/2024-1-14-cissp-formulas.md

 - **Risk Avoidance**: Taking steps to avoid the risk entirely, usually by not engaging in certain activities.
 - **Risk Transference**: Shifting the risk to a third party, such as through insurance or outsourcing.
 - **Risk Deterrence**: Implementing measures to discourage threat actors, like strong security policies and legal actions.
+- **Risk Mitigation**: Implementing controls to reduce the likelihood or impact of a risk.
+This can involve enhancing security measures, revising policies, or introducing new safeguards.

+### Risk Profile
+- **Definition**: A comprehensive assessment of an organization's exposure to various risks, considering the likelihood and impact of different risks.
+- **Components**:
+  - Risk Appetite: The level of risk an organization is willing to accept.
+  - Risk Tolerance: The degree of variability the organization is willing to withstand.
+  - Risk Capacity: The maximum level of risk the organization can sustain.
+- **Importance**:
+  - Key to tailoring risk management strategies, prioritizing security measures, and aligning with business objectives.

 ### Incident Response and Disaster Recovery Planning
 - **Incident Response**: